zalandoresearch/SWARM/README.md

 ![SWARM cell image](https://github.com/zalandoresearch/SWARM/raw/master/swarm_cell.png "SWARM cell")

 The same SWARM cell (S), shared over the whole population of entities, is executed repeatedly for a number of iterations, where the number of iterations is a model hyper parameter.
-The pooling operation (P) can be simple avarage pooling, or any other low level set-invariant function.
-To buils a SWARM based Transformer-like architecture, causal average pooling is used (thereby giving up the strict permutation equivariance, for details see the paper).
+The pooling operation (P) can be simple average pooling, or any other low level set-invariant function.
+To build a SWARM based Transformer-like architecture, causal average pooling is used (thereby giving up the strict permutation equivariance, for details see the paper).
 The iterations plus pooling together with an output fully connected layer form the SWARM Layer

 ![SWARM layer image](https://github.com/zalandoresearch/SWARM/raw/master/swarm.png "SWARM layer")

 SWARM Layer can provide state-of-the-art performance in various applications **already with single layer architectures**.
 They can, of course, also be stacked to multi-layer architectures or can be combined with other set-equivariant functions.
-In particular, because of their permutation-euivariant semantics, they can be used as a direct replacement for self attention blocks in various architectures.
-In the recently proposed powerfull Transformer architectures, they can lead to significantly smaller models, as we have shown in the paper.
+In particular, because of their permutation-equivariant semantics, they can be used as a direct replacement for self attention blocks in various architectures.
+In the recently proposed powerful Transformer architectures, they can lead to significantly smaller models, as we have shown in the paper.

 ## Experiments